escapegameibk/host/README.md

    will be replaced with "/dev/ttyUSB0".
  - "mtsp_baud" : The mtsp baud rate with which to connect onto the bus.
 Can be ommited and will be replaced with B460800
+ - "langs" : An array of strings representing the language.
+These values are never touched inside of the program.
+ - "default_lang" : An integer defining which language is used at startup.

 This is where it get's a bit more complicated.
 I will try to explain the construction of the "events" array now to you.
 The events array contains an